GeorgePearse/ImageComposer/README.md

 ## ML integrations

 * Eventually you could integrate some Computer Vision package to try to make the images more realistic.
+Something like https://machinelearning.apple.com/research/gan

 ## Augmentations